Fiona Apple: 2002–2010: Extraordinary Machine and release delays

 During her hiatus, Apple contemplated retiring from her recording career.
 Apple sang with Johnny Cash on a cover of Simon & Garfunkel's "Bridge over Troubled Water" that ended up on his album American IV: The Man Comes Around and was nominated for a Grammy Award for "Best Country Collaboration with Vocals".
 She also collaborated with Cash on Cat Stevens's "Father and Son", which was included in his 2003 collection Unearthed.

 Apple's third album, Extraordinary Machine, was originally produced by Jon Brion.
 In spring 2002, Apple and Brion, her longtime friend and producer on When the Pawn, met for their weekly lunch meeting.
 Brion reportedly "begged" Apple to make another album.
 Apple agreed, and Brion went to Apple's label, Epic Records, with strict stipulations (including no deadline), which the label eventually agreed to.
 Recording sessions began in 2002, at Ocean Way Studios in Nashville, Tennessee, but later moved to the Paramour Mansion in Los Angeles.
 Work on the album continued until 2003, and in May of that year it was submitted to Sony executives.
 In 2004 and 2005, tracks were leaked on the Internet in MP3 format and played on U.S. and international radio.
 Subsequently, MP3s of the entire album went online.
 Although a website distributing the album was quickly shut down, it soon reached P2P networks and was downloaded by fans.
 A fan-led campaign supported the album's official release.

 Mike Elizondo, who had previously played bass on Pawn, was brought back as co-producer to complete the tracks he had begun with Brion and Apple.
 Spin later reported the following: "Fans erroneously thought that Apple's record label, Epic, had rejected the first version of Extraordinary Machine... in reality, according to Elizondo, Apple was unhappy with the results, and it was her decision to redo the record, not her label's."
 In August 2005, the album was given an October release date.
 Production had been largely redone "from scratch" by Elizondo and was co-produced by Brian Kehew.
 Two of the 11 previous leaked tracks were relatively unchanged, and one new song was also included.
 Despite suggestions that the album had caused a rift between Brion and Apple, they regularly perform together at Largo, a club in Los Angeles, including a joint appearance with Elizondo on bass just before the news broke of an official release.
 Extraordinary Machine debuted at number seven and was nominated for a Grammy Award for "Best Pop Vocal Album".
 It was eventually certified Gold, though its singles ("Parting Gift", "O' Sailor", "Not About Love", and "Get Him Back") failed to enter any Billboard charts.
-Apple went on a live tour to promote the album in late 2005.
+Apple went on a live tour to promote the album.